mohamedkhussain/mids/readme.md

 * Collect and merge detailed midfielder statistics from multiple sources.
 * Explore relationships between metrics and reduce dimensionality using PCA.
 * Compute player similarity using distances derived from PCA projections.
-* Visualise player similarities via Multidimensional Scaling (MDS) and highlight clusters using K-means.
+* Visualise player similarities via MDS plots and highlight clusters using K-means.
 * Provide an interactive interface through a Streamlit app to search for similar players, view clusters, and compare percentile metrics.

 ## Data